Taruuj/SQL-Powerbi-Project/README.md

 What I did in this project:

-1. Build a database in SQL
+1. Built a database in SQL
-2. Analyzed and Retried Data with SQL
+2. Analyzed and Retrieved Data with SQL
 3. Connected Power BI to a Database
 4. Visualized Data in Power BI